-West Cork sets itself apart in the beautiful South West corner of Ireland – stretching from Kinsale near Cork City to the three rugged Westerly peninsulas reaching into the wild Atlantic: Mizen Head, Sheep’s Head and the Beara Peninsula and inland to the Lee Valley.
+West Cork sets itself apart in the beautiful South West corner of Ireland – stretching from Kinsale near Cork City to the three rugged Westerly peninsulas on the Wild Atlantic Way: Mizen Head, Sheep’s Head and the Beara Peninsula and inland to the Lee Valley.

 The coastline has hundreds of tiny inlets and coves, dotted with sandy beaches and safe harbours.
 This is the area for whale-watching, kayaking, sailing, diving, island hopping, bird watching, swimming or enjoying culinary delights in many towns and villages on this spectacular coastline.

 West Cork has a wonderful food culture thanks to a milder climate and its gentle generous nature.
 Its award-winning artisan food producers and chefs are known for their culinary revolution and you can enjoy this great food in many pubs, restaurants, farmers markets and food festivals.

 The landscape is constantly changing around every bend in the road, from the crashing Atlantic Ocean on the Beara, Sheeps Head and Mizen Peninsulas to the quiet of our unpolluted lakes and peaceful river valleys.
 There are hundreds of miles of roads to travel, lots of islands to explore, gardens well worth visiting, and lots of people to talk to on your way.
 This is an area of strong traditions, ancient culture and many relics from our past with standing stones, stone circles and castles.

 Visit Drombeg Stone Circle, Kealkill Stone Circle, Carriganass Castle at Kealkill, Timoleague Abbey, Kinneigh Round Tower and hundreds of relics from our ancient Celtic past, West Cork is full of archaeology.

 Ballyvourney is also in the Gaeltacht and has a wonderful intimate theatre/concert space called ‘An Ionad Culturtha’ It hosts a variety of concerts and cultural events and is a very enjoyable night, just a 25 minute drive from us.